-By Chris Spencer, CTO, GlobalReach Technology
+By Chris Spencer, Chief Security Officer, GlobalReach Technology

 When Apple announced its new MAC randomisation feature in iOS14 and iPadOS14, it quickly sent ripples through the Wi-Fi industry.

 Never before had such a change caused such a controversial problem.
 In theory, changing a MAC every 24 hours for extra privacy seemed a good idea, but in practice, it broke so many user experiences and existing solutions.

 - Reserved device IP addresses

 - Age-related content filtering (DNS delivered over DHCP)

 - Remembering a guests device while on a weeks vacation

 - Allowing a Wi-Fi user to name a device network side (in their home router or account)